-The gas tank has a duration of about 25 minutes, though this will vary a little depending on gas valve setting.
-The boiler should not be allowed to run dry, and the gas tank capacity is such that the gas should run out before the water.
+The gas tank has a duration of about 40 minutes, though this will vary a little depending on gas valve setting.
+The boiler should not be allowed to run dry, and, as the gas tank capacity is greater than that of the boiler, it is necessary to top up the water at frequent intervals as detailed in the water top up system section later in this booklet.
 When the gas is fully used up, the steam pressure in the boiler will be seen to gradually drop until the loco comes to a halt.

 Should the water expire before the gas is fully used, the pressure will drop rapidly and the loco will stop.
-Check the pressure gauge - if this is zero turn off the gas.
-No damage will result if the gas is turned off immediately.
+Check the pressure gauge and water gauge - if there is no steam pressure or visible water, turn off the gas.
+No damage will result if the gas is turned off immediately and the engine left to cool.
+Never add cold water to a hot, empty boiler in an attempt to cool it and never re-fill the gas tank without first checking the water level in the boiler.